sudokar/aws-sdk-vitest-mock/README.md

   let documentService: DocumentService;

   beforeEach(() => {
-    // Mock the S3 client
+    // Mock all instances of S3Client
     s3Mock = mockClient(S3Client);

-    // Create service with real S3Client (which is now mocked) const s3Client = new S3Client({ region: "us-east-1" });
+    // Any S3Client instance created after this will be mocked const s3Client = new S3Client({ region: "us-east-1" });
     documentService = new DocumentService(s3Client);
   });